PrivSec-dev/privsec.dev/content/posts/linux/Desktop-Linux-Hardening.md

 Kicksecure, and by extension Whonix, has an experimental [permission hardening service](https://github.com/Kicksecure/security-misc/blob/master/lib/systemd/system/permission-hardening.service) and [application whitelist](https://github.com/Kicksecure/security-misc/tree/master/etc/permission-hardening.d) to automate SUID removal from most binaries and libraries on the system.
 From my testing, these work perfectly fine on minimal Kicksecure installations and both Qubes-Whonix-Workstation and Qubes-Whonix-Gateway.

+### DNSSEC

+Most Linux distributions do not enable [DNSSEC](https://www.icann.org/resources/pages/dnssec-what-is-it-why-important-2019-03-05-en) by default.
+I recommend that you enable it to make sure that the responses to your DNS queries are authentic.
+You will need a DNS provider that supports DNSSEC.
+Ideally, you should use a VPN which provides this feature with its DNS servers so that you can also blend in with other people.

+On systems with `systemd-resolved`, you can edit the `/etc/systemd/resolved.conf` file and add `DNSSEC=yes` to enable it.
+Do `systemctl restart systemd-resolved` after you are done editing to apply your configuration.

+If you are a Whonix or Tails user, you can disregard setting up DNSSEC, as Tor DNS resolution does not support it.
+Alternatively, you can [use a non-Tor resolver](https://www.whonix.org/wiki/Alternative_DNS_Resolver), though it is not recommended that you do this for an extended amount of time.

 ### Time Synchronization

 Most Linux distributions by default use the unencrypted and unauthenticated [Network Time Protocol (NTP)](https://en.wikipedia.org/wiki/Network_Time_Protocol) for time synchronization.
 There are two ways to easily solve this problem: